digitalcraftsman/hugo-icarus-theme/README.md

 This theme is released under the MIT license.
 For more information read the [license](https://github.com/digitalcraftsman/hugo-icarus-theme/blob/master/LICENSE.md).

-## Acknowledgement
+## Acknowledgements

+Thanks to

+- [Ruipeng Zhang](https://github.com/ppoffice) for creating this theme
-Thanks to [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project